ShanmugavelS26/ShanmugavelS26/README.md

 <h3 align="left"> Analysis on amazon prime videos using Tableau </h3>

-1.Data collection and preparation gather the data related to amazon prime video and ensure data in structured and suitable format import into tableau
+• Data collection and preparation gather the data related to amazon prime video and ensure data in structured and suitable format import into tableau

-2. Technologies – Tableau
+• Technologies – Tableau, Python, VisualStudio code, Required library in IDE

-3. Connecting the data in tableau and data exploration, visualization and creating various dashboard to represent the data
+• Connecting the data in tableau and data exploration, visualization and creating various dashboard to represent the data

 Analysis on amazon prime videos link - https://drive.google.com/file/d/1MKENEXvEI_61Nn99z6eAO3yE2IcCd0Ds/view?usp=drive_link